datacarpentry/semester-biology/materials/spatial-data-create-vector-data-R.md

 ```

 * NO spaces in `options` arguments

+* The data is assumed to be in latitude and longitude
-* Finally we need to indicate what the CRS is for the data using the `crs` argument
+* If the data is stored in a different CRS that can be specified using the `crs` argument
-* If it's lat/long data this is `4326`
+* Since our data is lat/long data use `4326`

 ```r
 harv_plots <- read_sf("data/harv/harv_plots.csv",